News

 Another mothermatician completes a papercut moth.
 Image credit: Alex Sedgmond

-A young boy holding a paper moth in the air within a forest.
+A young boy and his gran observing a paper moth in a forest school for National Insect Week.

 A paper moth takes flight!
 Image credit: Alex Sedgmond